UX For Websites and Apps

 Bullying them with advertising.
-Pop up advertising, animated banners, free apps that force users to watch videos before accessing content: these are all ways businesses bully users with advertising.
+Pop-up advertising, animated banners, and free apps that force users to watch videos before accessing content: these are all ways businesses bully users with advertising.
 Sure it may work for the big brands, but until your website or app has an established reputation, choose a subtler approach.
 If you’re not sure which type of advertisement you should stick with, consider A/B testing to try out marketing alternatives without pressuring your users every time they visit.

 Develop a UX Strategy

-Implementing expert UX is a process — one that starts with getting to know your audience.
+Implementing expert UX is a process that starts with getting to know your audience.
 That’s because the better you know your visitors, the easier it is to figure out what they’ll want from your content.
 At Oyova, we’ll work with you to develop the ultimate UX strategy by addressing everything from general interactivity to your project’s overall design.

 Need help developing your user experience strategy?
 Give us a call today and find out how we can help.